 - What state does the policy cover?

-However, every encounter with conflict of law is not as straightforward as the Ohio driver in the Florida accident.
-Jason offers an example involving Ohio and New York’s conflicting subrogation statutes:
+However, one thing every subrogation lawyer can count on is that state laws vary, and claims resolution is almost never simple.
+In subrogation claims involving multiple states, every encounter with a conflict of law is not as straightforward as the Ohio driver in the Florida accident.
+In the episode, Jason offers an example involving Ohio and New York’s conflicting subrogation statutes:

-A New York driver on a cross-country trip gets into an accident on their way through Ohio.
-Ohio has their 2-year statute of limitations, and New York has a 3-year statute.
+A New York driver on a cross-country trip gets into an accident in Ohio.
+Ohio has its 2-year statute of limitations, and New York has a 3-year statute.
 If the suit is filed in Ohio, they will follow Ohio’s substantive and procedural laws.
 So, if the lawsuit is filed in New York, the substantive rules of Ohio and procedural rules of New York apply, right?

 Not this time.
 New York has a borrowing statute that considers where the incident of loss occurred, compares both states’ statutes of limitations, and adheres to the shortest one.
+Borrowing statutes are designed to prevent “forum shopping”, which is the process of filing a lawsuit in a jurisdiction with more favorable laws, such as a longer statute of limitations.
 Therefore, in a subrogation case like this, regardless of where the claim is filed, Ohio’s statute of limitations applies.

 Protect Your Carrier’s Claims with Specialized Knowledge of the Subrogation Process